Wearing a cycling helmet

 Cycling helmet case study

-One recent case that we have dealt with involved a client who was taking part in a cycle race organised by his employers as part of a team building exercise.
+One recent case that we have dealt with involved a client who was taking part in a cycling race organised by his employers as part of a team building exercise.

 During the race, he collided with another cyclist and fell off his bike.
 The accident caused brain damage.
 He brought a claim against his employer for compensation for his head injury and other losses as a result of the bicycle accident.